stadiparti/AnetMCP/README.md

 |           | <---------------- |    build request, call API) | <------------------  |   CIM, ARB, etc.)       |
 +-----------+     Response      +-----------------------------+     Response          +-----------------------+
 ```

+## How the Agent Secures and Sends Merchant Credentials

+- **Two layers of authentication:** The agent first authenticates itself with a JWT issued by a trusted identity provider.
+Inside the encrypted payload, it includes only transaction details and customer data.
+Merchant credentials (the API login ID and transaction key) are typically *not* sent by the agent; they remain securely stored on the MCP server.

+- **Message‑level encryption (JWE):** Before the agent sends the payload, it encrypts all sensitive contents using the MCP server’s public key, with RSA‑OAEP‑256 for key wrapping and AES‑GCM for content encryption.
+This ensures cardholder data and any merchant‑specific fields never travel in plaintext.

+- **Server‑side secret injection:** When the MCP server receives and decrypts the JWE, it injects the merchant credentials (loaded from environment variables or a secret manager) into the Authorize.Net request body.
+If the agent did include credentials, the server decrypts them, uses them immediately, and discards them; they are never stored.

+- **No logging or persistence:** The MCP server holds decrypted payloads and merchant credentials in memory only long enough to build the request to Authorize.Net, and never logs or writes them to disk.
+Strict input validation and scrubbed logging ensure sensitive data cannot leak.